GLOBAL MARKETS-China, German data push shares to 5-year highs

 and we could get a correction anytime," FXCM analyst Nicolas

-Cheron said.
-"It's time to take profits on a number of stocks
+"It's time to take profits on a number of stocks that have

 Wall Street pared early losses to trade higher.